OwenMelbz/forget-db/README.md

 +----+-------------------------+------------------+
 ```

-Note that for large datasets, dry-running might crash depending on resource limits set in your local php environment.
-In interactive mode, the code asks whether you want to go on or not if more than 50 records are being fetched.

 Limitations for dry-runs:

 - It won't give you what the data will look like AFTER you run `forget`